recommend-games/blog/content/posts/sdj_essay/index.md

 - Do they fulfill promoting "Kulturgut Spiel" if they only highlight very light games?
 - Does their focus harm creativity?

-# Does it represent the hobby?

-- It doesn't represent the hobby
-  - It does, just in a much wider sense than the 'geeks
-  - This award is where hobby and mass market intersect most strongly
-- That's a Kennerspiel?
-It's a Kinderspiel!
-  - The jury lets people play and observes them, with a wide variety of people
-  - They know quite well what difficulty some games pose to people, e.g., not knowing trick taking games, limited communication, the pressure of messing up common goals (letting the team down)
-  - They made up the term, so they get to decide what's a Kennerspiel
-- There should be an expert game category
-  - The jury is very protective of their brand, with a laser focus on their mission promoting games as a cultural asset
-  - Expert gamers don't need the guidance SdJ offers
-  - SdJ is not an industry award, but a consumer recommendation
-- It's irrelevant for "real" gamers
-  - Here's a couple of games I probably would've missed if it wasn't for the jury:
-    - TODO
-- Why does the jury put a heavyweight like Terraforming Mars or Ark Nova on the short- or longlist when they have no chance of winning anyways?
-  - Which one is it: Does the jury have no idea about gamers' games?
-Or should they completely ignore them?
-  - It is ambiguous: no expert game awards, but expert game recommendations – why?
-  - Clearly there are certain games they want to highlight
-  - After all, the jury members are "proper" games trough and trough!

 # How could the award be improved?